 The scheduling algorithm described in Section 11.6.2 MATCH Assignment works to minimize teams playing in back-to-back MATCHES.
 However, at events with fewer than 24 teams, back-to-back plays may occur.
-If any team is scheduled to play in back-to-back MATCHES, the Head REFEREE issues a FIELD TIMEOUT unless a longer break is already scheduled to occur (e.g. lunch.)
-See Section 11.7.4 TIMEOUTS for details.

 Multi-day events with 24 teams or fewer employ a modified Playoff MATCH format.
 Instead of 8 ALLIANCES, these events proceed through ALLIANCE SELECTION and the Playoff Tournament with the maximum number of complete 3-team ALLIANCES that can be formed while leaving at least 1 BACKUP TEAM (e.g. a 24-team event creates 7 ALLIANCES, a 20-team event creates 6 ALLIANCES).